SethMMorton/input_reader/docs/source/InputReader.rst

 is because it is impossible (read: very difficult to implement) to parse each line without splitting them on whitespace first.
 If a key name or other given
 |str| had a space, it would be split and be difficult to detect,
-resulting in unforseen parsing errors.
-For this reasonm,
+resulting in unforeseen parsing errors.
+For this reason,
 |InputReader| will raise an error if it is attempted to give a
 |str| with spaces.